This story has been updated. It was originally published on February 1, 2018.

-If you have an RSS feed, you can use the magic of IFTTT, which we discuss in the previous section, to further automate this process.
+If you use an RSS feed, you can use the aforementioned magic of IFTTT to further automate this process.
 First, create a new applet from the drop-down menu.
 Then, for the trigger, choose RSS Feed, and for the action, choose Email.
-Hey presto!
-Now IFTTT will deliver all the articles from your RSS feed directly into your inbox.
+Now IFTTT will deliver all the articles from the RSS feed directly to your inbox.

-Your inbox makes a great backup device.
-Although most accounts come with storage limits, you can pay to expand your mailbox: Google will give you 1TB of room for $10 per month, Apple offers 2TB for $10 per month, and Yahoo Mail provides 1TB completely free of charge.
+Your inbox makes a great backup device for receipts, bills, and other messages you might not have the time or space to stash anywhere else.
+Although most accounts come with storage limits, you can pay to expand your mailbox: Google starts offering additional space at 100GB for $2 per month, Apple’s lowest paid tier comes with 50GB for $1 per month, and Yahoo Mail provides 1TB completely free of charge.

 Email may not be as sophisticated as some of your other backup options, but it’s incredibly handy and easy to use: You attach photos, documents, and even music tracks to your emails, write yourself in as the recipient, and hit send.
 However, hefty video attachments may be too big for your email client to accept.

 Backup doesn’t stop with files.
-An app like SMS Backup + can also save your Android device’s SMS messages to your Gmail account.
+An app like SMS Backup + can also save your Android device’s text messages to your Gmail account.
 Meanwhile, WhatsApp (for iOS and Android) can email you an archive of your chats.
-This turns your inbox into a searchable backup for your digital life.
+This turns your inbox into a searchable archive of your digital life.

 Got a yen to record your travels, promote your business, show off your artistic skills, opine on the news, or share your creative writing?
 Go ahead and start a blog—and then run it through your email.
 Unlike blogging via app or website, you can email from just about any app on any device running any platform.
 This option is particularly helpful when you’re traveling for a decent spell or you feel an urgent need to craft a post while you’re out and about.